 There are a couple of standard hotels or inns nearby, as well as one or two luxury lodges in the larger area.
 The nearest major airport is Taupo, over an hour away.
 The easiest way to arrange a trip here is to ask a travel expert who can handle all the details.

 Wellington: Hobbiton Woods and the Weta Cave

-This adventurous, outdoorsy place offers so much that the list of exciting activities seems never to end.
+This adventurous, outdoorsy place on New Zealand’s South Island offers so much that the list of exciting activities seems never to end.
 Most folks know Queenstown as being the adventure capital of New Zealand, home of the bungee jump, jumping-off point for Milford Sound and the Milford Track, and home to some of the most stunning Alpine scenery in the world.

-In keeping with the vibe here, there are several different offerings for wilderness day trips that visit film sites from Lord of the Rings and The Hobbit.
-That’s right, you can experience Queenstown famous valleys, rivers, and soaring mountains as well as get your film fix.
+In keeping with the vibe here, there are several different offerings for wilderness day trips that visit film sites from The Lord of the Rings, The Hobbit, and Amazon The Rings of Power.
+That’s right, you can experience Queenstown’s famous valleys, rivers, and soaring mountains as well as get your film fix.